ryogrid/articles/skiplist_en.md

 ### Apply the concurrent access method described in the TAoMP book to the multiple-entry per node version
 - This section focuses on the processing required to support concurrent access for the sequential version and points to be noted when supporting concurrent access
-- Fundamentals of exclusive control Design
+- Fundamentals of exclusive control design
     - Methods of exclusive control
-      - Read-write locking (Mutex capable) is used.
+      - Read-write locking is used.
-        - Mutexes that are reentrant (the same thread does not block even if it acquires the same lock multiple times without releasing it) should not be used, as performance will be degraded in principle
+        - Mutexes that are reentrant (the same thread does not block even if it acquires the same lock multiple times without releasing it) should not be used, as performance will be degraded
     - Order in which locks are acquired
       - To avoid deadlocks, the order in which locks are acquired should be the same among threads
         - For example, if the mutex is A, B, and C, and the order is A->B->C, A->C is OK, but B->A, C->B is not